MicrosoftDocs/win32/desktop-src/medfound/video-preview.md

 ---
-Description: This topic describes how to use MFPlay to preview video from a video camera. ms.assetid: ecf6113f-1d8e-4680-87ab-bfd45a9663e4
+description: This topic describes how to use MFPlay to preview video from a video camera. ms.assetid: ecf6113f-1d8e-4680-87ab-bfd45a9663e4
 title: Video Preview
 ms.topic: article